Obesity: Social determinants

-While genetic influences are important to understanding obesity, they cannot explain the current dramatic increase seen within specific countries or globally.
+While genetic influences are important to understanding obesity, they cannot completely explain the dramatic increase seen within specific countries or globally.
 Though it is accepted that energy consumption in excess of energy expenditure leads to increases in body weight on an individual basis, the cause of the shifts in these two factors on the societal scale is much debated.
 There are a number of theories as to the cause but most believe it is a combination of various factors.

 The correlation between social class and BMI varies globally.
 Research in 1989 found that in developed countries women of a high social class were less likely to be obese.
 No significant differences were seen among men of different social classes.
 In the developing world, women, men, and children from high social classes had greater rates of obesity.
 In 2007 repeating the same research found the same relationships, but they were weaker.
 The decrease in strength of correlation was felt to be due to the effects of globalization.
 Among developed countries, levels of adult obesity, and percentage of teenage children who are overweight, are correlated with income inequality.
 A similar relationship is seen among US states: more adults, even in higher social classes, are obese in more unequal states.

 Many explanations have been put forth for associations between BMI and social class.
 It is thought that in developed countries, the wealthy are able to afford more nutritious food, they are under greater social pressure to remain slim, and have more opportunities along with greater expectations for physical fitness.
 In undeveloped countries the ability to afford food, high energy expenditure with physical labor, and cultural values favoring a larger body size are believed to contribute to the observed patterns.
 Attitudes toward body weight held by people in one's life may also play a role in obesity.
 A correlation in BMI changes over time has been found among friends, siblings, and spouses.
 Stress and perceived low social status appear to increase risk of obesity.